 The Chase Freedom Flex card (along with the old Chase Freedom) is an excellent no-annual fee cashback credit card that gets even better if you hold one of the Chase Sapphire cards.
 Even if you can’t take advantage of these Chase Freedom categories, it is still a great card that offers a ton of value.
 If you can maximize the categories each quarter, you’ll earn an extra $75 cashback (or 7,500 Chase Ultimate Rewards points).

-The Q3 categories are grocery stores (excluding Walmart and Target) and streaming services through September 2021.
+The Q4 categories are Walmart and PayPal transactions through December 2021.
 Make sure to activate the offer at this link on Chase’s website to take advantage.